kcflan/goprint/README.md

 ### Download from Visual Studio Code Marketplace

-This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=kflan-io.goprint)
+This extension ~~is~~ will be available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=kflan-io.goprint)

 ## Usage